RubiniDhanapandi/SerenityAutomationWithBDD/README.md

 - Test File->CurrencyConversionUser.java
   > This file contains all the test scenarios.
 - Step File->APIAutomation.java
-  > All the Logical implementation for the test scenarios is implemented in SeleniumAutomation file.
+  > All the Logical implementation for the test scenarios is implemented in APIAutomation file.

 In Serenity BDD we will run the Test Java File